tejuscs/adb_azure/connect-to-swingbech-app/connect-to-swingbech-app.md

     </copy>
     ````

-### Transfer DB Wallet to swingbench client machine
+### Transfer DB Wallet to the Swingbench client machine
-If you have not downloaded the wallet already to your Dev Client machine in an earlier lab, follow the steps in Lab 2: **Connect securely with Visual Studio code** to download the wallet.
+If you have not downloaded the Database Wallet already to your Dev Client machine in an earlier lab, follow the steps in Lab 2: **Connect securely with Visual Studio code** to download the wallet.

-## Task 2: Connect swingbench application to Autonomous database
+## Task 2: Connect the Swingbench application to Autonomous database

-Now that you have installed swingbench, the next step is to connect the application to your Autonomous database.
+Now that you have installed Swingbench, the next step is to connect the application to your Autonomous database.

 - You are ready to run Swingbench workloads on Autonomous database.
 Workloads are simulated by users submitting transactions to the database.

 - Load sample data to your Autonomous Database.
-To start oewizard to load Schema and data, navigate to Swinbench winbin folder and run oewizard.bat.
+To start **oewizard** to load Schema and data, navigate to Swinbench winbin folder and run oewizard.bat.

-NOTE: If swingbench application complaints about JDBC Drivers, download from [JDBC Downloads](https://www.oracle.com/java/technologies/downloads/#jdk22-windows) and follow the on-screen instructions to install.
+NOTE: If the Swingbench application complaints about JDBC Drivers, download from [JDBC Downloads](https://www.oracle.com/java/technologies/downloads/#jdk22-windows) and follow the on-screen instructions to install.

 ```
 <copy>